WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 ### Background API Job Engine

 The REST API has a background job engine.
 The purpose of the job engine is to preserve the special properties of a responsive and state-less web paradigm.
-In short, the WBIA web controller will automatically serialized concurrent requests but some API calls involve a very long processing delay.
+In short, the WBIA web controller will automatically serialize concurrent requests but some API calls involve a very long processing delay.
 If a long API call is called in the main thread, it will deny any and all simultaneous web calls from resolving.
 The solution is to mode any long API calls that are exposed by the web interface to the job engine to promote responsiveness and reduce or eliminate client-side web time outs.
 Any API that uses the job engine (as shown in an example below) should return a job UUID and should be prefixed with `/api/engine/plugin/<Plug-in Name>/.../.../` to differentiate it from an instantaneous call.
 We also recommend having any engine calls accept the POST HTTP method by default.

 A user or application can query on the status of a background job, get its original request metadata, and retrieve any results.
 The job engine supports automatic callbacks with a specified URL and HTTP method when the job is complete.